Recommended Photography Gear

 I use a Wacom Intuos S with Bluetooth connectivity.
 It’s a great addition for doing detailed work in Photoshop and Lightroom and comes in at well under £100!

-The first is a local back-up.
-This can come in the form of a simple external drive or, if you want a more complete solution, a NAS (Network-Attached Storage).
+Local storage and back-up solutions come in the form of a simple external drive or, if you want a more complete solution, a NAS (Network-Attached Storage).

 The good news is that online back-up solutions are usually very affordable.
 I strongly recommend iDrive as an easy-to-use, trusted and reliable backup provider.
 They are the company I personally use.
 The Personal plan is (USD) $70/year for 2TB storage and $99.50 for 5TB.
 25% discount available via my referral link.